Massachusetts Test for Educator Licensure

 Upcoming MTEL Prep Courses

-Alums/Non-Wheelock Students : Visit the MTEL Prep Information Page for schedules and a paper registration form
+Alums/Non-Wheelock Students: Visit the MTEL Prep Info Page for registration info.

 Questions about Teacher Licensure?